-An injured worker who is receiving temporary total disability cannot work at another job at the same time.
+If you are receiving temporary total disability, you cannot work at another job at the same time.

 Any employer that knowingly offers employment or continues to employ a worker who is receiving temporary total disability from another employer is guilty of a misdemeanor.18

 Temporary partial disability is paid for up to twenty-four months.19

 The amount of temporary disability is paid at the difference between: